DominikBaer95/Parler_QAnon_UserProfiling/README.md

 # Finding Qs: Profiling QAnon Supporters on Parler

-This repository contains the code for the implementation of “Finding Qs: Profiling QAnon Supporters on Parler.”
+This repository contains the code for the implementation of “Finding Qs: Profiling QAnon Supporters on Parler” accepted at the International AAAI Conference on Web and Social Media (ICWSM, 2023).

 ## Abstract